MicrosoftDocs/sql-docs/docs/database-engine/install-windows/install-sql-server-with-powershell-desired-state-configuration.md

 # Install SQL Server with PowerShell Desired State Configuration

-How many times have you clicked through the SQL Server installation interface just clicking the same old buttons, entering the same old information, not giving it much of a second thought?
-Then the installation finishes and the realization of "I forgot to specify the DBA group in the sysadmin role" hits.
-Now you have to spend precious time dropping into single-user mode, adding the appropriate users or groups, bringing SQL back up in multi-user mode, and testing.
+How many times have you gone through the SQL Server installation interface just by selecting the same old buttons, entering the same old information, and not giving it a second thought?
+Then the installation finishes, and the realization of "I forgot to specify the DBA group in the **sysadmin** role" hits.
+Now you have to spend precious time:
+* Dropping into single-user mode.
+* Adding the appropriate users or groups.
+* Bringing SQL back up in multiuser mode.
+* Testing.
 What's worse is now the confidence of the entire installation is shaken.
-"What else did I forget?"
-I for one have been in that situation more than once.
+"What else did I forget?" you might ask yourself.

-Enter [PowerShell Desired State Configuration (DSC)](https://docs.microsoft.com/powershell/dsc/overview).
-Using DSC I can build one configuration template that can be reused over hundreds and thousands of servers.
-Depending on the build, I may have to tweak a few of the setup parameters, however that's not a big deal because I can still keep all of the standard settings in place.
-The beautiful thing is it eliminates the possibility that will forget to enter an important parameter after spending a sleepless night caring for my kids.
+Read about [PowerShell Desired State Configuration (DSC)](https://docs.microsoft.com/powershell/dsc/overview).
+By using DSC, you can build one configuration template that can be reused over hundreds and thousands of servers.
+Depending on the build, you might have to tweak a few of the setup parameters.
+But that's not a big issue because you can still keep all of the standard settings in place.
+It eliminates the possibility that you'll forget to enter an important parameter.

-In this article, I will explore the initial setup of a standalone instance of SQL Server 2017 on Windows Server 2016 using the SqlServerDsc DSC resource.
-Some prior knowledge of DSC will be helpful as I will not explore the how DSC works.
+In this article, we explore the initial setup of a standalone instance of SQL Server 2017 on Windows Server 2016 by using the **SqlServerDsc** DSC resource.
+Some prior knowledge of DSC is helpful as we won't explore how DSC works.

 The following items are required for this walkthrough:

-- A machine running Windows Server 2016
+- A machine running Windows Server 2016.
-- SQL Server 2017 installation media
+- SQL Server 2017 installation media.
-- The SqlServerDsc DSC resource (version 10.0.0.0 is the current release at the time of this writing)
+- The SqlServerDsc DSC resource (version 10.0.0.0 is the current release at the time of this writing).

 ## Prerequisites